dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ## Concept Statement

-In this roguelike survival game set in a futuristic post-apocalyptic city during the peak of a recent zombie outbreak, the player controls a mech pilot responding to distress calls, managing scarce resources, and navigating the hazardous streets to rescue survivors while facing life-threatening obstacles in a race against time.
+Traverse a futuristic post-apocalyptic city in the midst of a zombie outbreak in this roguelike survival game, managing scarce resources and navigating hazardous streets as you respond to distress calls in a race against the clock.

 <!--
 Provide a one-sentence summary that captures the core idea of your game.